Deligne-Lusztig duality on the stack of local systems

 where the middle arrow is the action by a D-module on $\LSG$.
 Second, we will identify such D-module with the Steinberg D-module $\St_G$.

-\ssec{Preliminaries} We assume familiarity with the theory of singular support for coherent sheaves on quasi-smooth stacks, see \cite{AG1} and \cite{AG2}.
+\ssec{Singular support and enhanced Eisenstein series} We assume familiarity with the theory of singular support for coherent sheaves on quasi-smooth stacks, see \cite{AG1} and \cite{AG2}.
 We also assume some familiarity with the theory of $\H$, as developed in \cite{shvcatH} and in \cite{strong-gluing}.
-The two latter references are not strictly necessary for the proof, but they help streamline the argument.
+The latter two references are not strictly necessary for the proof, but they help streamline the argument.

 \sssec{}